Free, No-Obligation Land Evaluation

-If you are interested in leasing/selling land for a solar farm, contact us today!
-Urban Grid works closely with our landowner partners to evaluate and either lease or purchase land to site utility-scale solar projects.
+If you are interested in selling or leasing land for a solar farm, contact us today.
+As a solar farm company, Urban Grid works closely with our landowner partners to evaluate and either lease or purchase land to develop utility-scale solar projects.
 Deciding to move forward with a solar project means your land will produce clean energy to power thousands of homes in the local community, increase local tax revenue, and provide significant job creation.

 - Competitive solar farm lease and purchase rates